21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 A golfer on grass

-Just a short drive to the east of Tuscaloosa to a town called Vance is a massive Mercedes-Benz visitor center and plant.
+Take a short drive to the east of Tuscaloosa to a town called Vance, and you’ll find a massive Mercedes-Benz visitor center and plant!

 Farmers Market things to do in Tuscaloosa Alabama vegetables on display